sanitizers/github-bot-tutorial/octomachinery-cmd-line.rst

 In Unix / Mac OS::

-   export GH_AUTH=your token
+   export GITHUB_TOKEN=your token

 In Windows::

-   set GH_AUTH=your token
+   set GITHUB_TOKEN=your token

 Note that these will only set the token for the current process.
-If you want this value stored permanently, you have to edit the bashrc file.
+If you want this value stored permanently, you have to use another way of doing this, like using ``dotenv``, ``direnv`` or similar (we'll omit this as it is out of scope of this tutorial).

 Let's get coding!
 -----------------

-Create a new Python file, for example: ``create_issue.py``, and open up your text editor.
+Create a new Python file, for example: ``create_issue.py``, and open it in your favorite text editor.

 Copy the following into ``create_issue.py``::